• Agents

 If any single layer fails, the others still hold.
 That's the point.
 Security isn't about having one perfect lock — it's about having locks at every door.

-1. Detects Next.js by fingerprinting the framework (the /_next/ path structure, response headers, and build artifacts are reliable signals)
+1. Fingerprint Next.js — the /_next/ path structure, response headers, and build artifacts are reliable signals

-3. Validates auth enforcement by checking whether protected routes actually require authentication at the server level, not just the middleware level
+3. Verify auth enforcement — check whether protected routes actually require authentication at the server level, not just at middleware

-4. Checks for defense in depth by verifying that multiple security layers are present, so a single bypass doesn't compromise everything
+4. Check for defense in depth — verify that multiple layers exist, so a single bypass doesn't compromise everything

 CVE-2025-29927 is documented in detail by Vercel's postmortem, ProjectDiscovery's technical analysis, Datadog Security Labs, and the NVD entry.